MapColonies/developer-portal/docs/MapColonies/DEM/Services/elevation/README.md

 **- When getting a time-out in a result of request, please try same API call again.**
 :::

-The API in general is split to two parts:
-1. JSON payload - you can query the service with payload in JSON format.
-2. Comressed payload(protobuf) - you can query the the service with COMRESSED(protobuf) payload for performance reason. <br/>
-<i style={{color:'orange'}}>If you interested, contact us for explanation how to use it.</i>

 ### API parameters(payload) explanation
 The structure (JSON schema) is as follows: